What do we know?

 It was anticipated that the Pixel Watch would be launched alongside the release of their Pixel 3 phone, but nothing came.

 It was heavily expected that the Pixel Watch would be the next big hardware release from Google, so what happened?
 So many people were so sure of it.
-Truth is, there was a Pixel Watch, but it was booted out at the last minute because Google’s hardware chief thought it looked out of place in the Pixel family.
+Truth is, there was a Pixel Watch, but it was booted out at the last minute because Google’s Hardware Chief thought it looked out of place in the Pixel family.
 There were issues with syncing between watch and phone, too.
 Instead of throwing the whole project away, the good parts of the Pixel Watch project were donated to the LG Watch Style.

-The director of engineering for WearOS, Miles Barr, confirmed there would be no Pixel Watch in 2018.
+They confirmed there would be no Pixel Watch in 2018.
 In February of 2019, Google posted two job adverts, for VP of Hardware Engineering for Wearables as well as Wearables Design Manager.

 Suspicion rose again with the release of the Pixel 4 in October 2019, but it was a repeat no-show performance from Google, so will it put in an appearance this year?